javalent/fantasy-statblocks/CODE_OF_CONDUCT.md

 ### Enforcement Guidelines

-When determining the consequences for any action that violates this Code of Conduct, community leaders will follow these Community Impact Guidelines:
+When determining the consequences of any action that violates this Code of Conduct, community leaders will follow these Community Impact Guidelines:

 1. Correction
 **Community Impact**: Use inappropriate language or other behavior deemed intentionally inflammatory or unwelcome in the community.